 - HepA: Hepatitis A vaccine; given as 2 shots at least 6 months apart

 - HPV: Human papillomavirus vaccine, given in 2 shots over a 6- to 12-month period.
 It can be given as early as age 9.
-For teens and young adults (ages 15–26 in girls and boys both), it is given in 3 shots over 6 months.
+For teens and young adults (ages 15–26), it is given in 3 shots over 6 months.
 It's recommended for both girls and boys to prevent genital warts and some types of cancer.

 - Tdap: Tetanus, diphtheria, and pertussis booster.
 Also recommended during each pregnancy a woman has.

-- Meningococcal conjugate vaccine: And a booster dose is recommended at age 16.
+- MenACWY: Meningococcal vaccine.
+Protects against meningococcal bacteria types A, C, W, and Y. A booster dose is recommended at age 16.

-- Meningococcal B vaccine (MenB): The MenB vaccine may be given to kids and teens in 2 or 3 doses, depending on the brand.
-Unlike the meningococcal conjugate vaccine, which is recommended, the decision to get the MenB vaccine is made by the teens, their parents, and the doctor.
+- MenB: Meningococcal vaccine.Protects against meningococcal bacterium type B. The MenB vaccine may be given to kids and teens in 2 or 3 doses, depending on the brand.
+Unlike the meningococcal conjugate vaccine, which is recommended for all, the decision to get the MenB vaccine is made by the teens, their parents, and the doctor.
+It is only recommended as routine for kids 10 years and older who have specific conditions that weaken their immune system, or during an outbreak.

 - The MMR vaccine can be given to babies as young as 6 months old if they will be traveling internationally.
 These children should still get the recommended routine doses at 12–15 months and 4–6 years of age, but can get the second dose as early as 4 weeks after the first if they will still be traveling and at risk.